 I took a side trip from Florida to Cuba.
 I parked my bus at the airport and flew the short distance from Orlando to Havanna.
 Before I left I organized a fundraiser for art supplies.
 I purchased Crayons, markers, coloring books, etc. I brought the art supplies over with me to an elementary school in Havanna Central.
 I only spent three days in Havana but would highly recommend a visit to anyone.
 When I got back to Orlando, I visited the Jack Kerouac house, met some friendly people there, and then moved on north to Jacksonville.
 There, I took a Budwiser Brewery tour with 2 lovely locals.
 After a sobering nap in the bus, I drove up to St. Augustine.
 There I climbed the wind whipped St. Augustine lighthouse, roamed around the cute little town, got caught in a storm, and eventually crossed into Georgia.
 I hope to revisit Florida to see the Keys, Miami and Everglades.

-Along the way I swam roadside fresh water springs.
-I visited my good college buddy Kenzy who works for Rustic Pathways, and recommended me to La Chua Trail where I saw wild horses and gators.
-I drove straight down to Tampa to see Hannah and Travis, more college friends and see the city while waiting for my sister to fly into Tampa for her spring break.
+Along the drive to Gainsville I swam, and stopped to take breaks in fresh water springs that dot the panhandle.
+I visited my good college friend Kenzy, who works for Rustic Pathways, and recommended me the La Chua Trail, where I saw wild horses and alligators.
+After that visit, I continued on to Tampa, to visit Hannah and Travis, two more college friends.
+Hannah and Travis took me to a Yacht Club, Dali Museum and to Oxford.
+I got to see Tampa city while waiting for my sister to arrive to spend her spring break with me in Florida.